isomerpages/moe-plmgss/_about-us/Year and Termly Themes.md

 <br>Oh, a friend loves at all times</p>
 <p></p>
 <p><strong>2025 Termly Themes</strong>
-<br>Our assembly programmes are also anchored on the following monthly themes.
+<br>Our assembly programmes are also anchored on the following termly themes.
 They seek to inspire our girls to build positive psychological resilience in their pursuit of a purposeful life, making a difference for themselves and others.</p>